Skip to main content

 Resources

-For details on the Omega2 embedded module, see the datasheet on our GitHub site: https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2%20Datasheet.pdf
+For details on the Omega2 embedded module, see the datasheet on GitHub: https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2%20Datasheet.pdf

 Both the Omega2 and Omega2+ run the OpenWRT Linux operating system.
 OpenWRT is great for embedded Linux and networking applications.
 It includes the OPKG package manager.
 With OPKG you can download and install a variety of packages to extend the functionality of your device.